 Learn from Claire Warden, an international leader of the Intimacy Direction movement and part of IDI’s teaching team & Colleen Hughes, an IDI certified Intimacy Director based in Philadelphia.
 This is a three-day application of intimacy for the stage.
 This intensive goes in depth into intimacy work and offers tools and experience in consent-based work and using IDI’s Five Pillars as theatre-artists.
 Each day builds deeper layers of technique in learning, exploring, and repeating choreography, as well as broader self-care options.
 The last day culminates in using all the skills learnt in practical choreography experience.

 This is the beginning step for those interested in training as Intimacy Directors, or theatre-artists who wish to gain more hands-on experience in using intimacy work in the rehearsal room.
 This workshop counts toward the hours required for the IDI Apprentice Program & Certification.

 At StageSource we strive to host inclusive, accessible events that enable all individuals, including individuals with disabilities, to engage fully.
 To be respectful of those with allergies and environmental sensitivities, we ask that you please refrain from wearing strong fragrances.
 To request an accommodation or for inquiries about accessibility, please contact email@example.com.

 This fee covers all three days of the Intimacy Intensive.

 StageSource Members: $300*

-*We have two financially supported slots available.
-Apply here or contact firstname.lastname@example.org with any questions.
+*Our two financially supported slots have been filled.
+Contact firstname.lastname@example.org with any questions.

 Saturday, October 19th 10AM - 6PM | Boston Conservatory Studios — 31 Hemenway Street, Boston, MA 02115